sanyal06/aws-labs-1/SAA-Lab01.md

 ### VPC Lab – Part 01 of 02

 In this lab we are going to design the network for a highly available two tier web application.
 The web servers will be deployed in two public subnets across two availability zones having Internet connectivity and DB servers will be deployed in two private subnets across two availability zones.
 The DB servers will use network address translation (NAT) service for outbound Internet connectivity.
+The incoming and outgoing traffic will be filtered by virtual firewalls; by NACL at Subnet level and by Security Groups at instance/resource level.

 The network after building, will look similer to the picture below